angary/angary.github.io/src/writings/the-theoretical-limits-of-media-compression.md

 ```

 The outcomes of a biased coin ($p \approx 0$ or $p \approx 1$) is predictable and compresses well.

-A helpful way to think about this is how Huffman encoding more efficiently compresses long strings of H or T the more frequent they are.
-Long strings of H or T would appear more frequently the more biased the coin is.
+> As an example:
+>
+> Say we had a long string of 100 H's in the outcome of our coin tosses, we could represent this with an idea like `"H"*100` instead of the raw value.
+> This compresses things, and if the longer the repeated string was the more it'd be compressed, and the more frequently this long string happened, the more we could apply this compression strategy.
+> Hence the more biased the coin is (these "compressable" patterns become longer and appear more frequently), and thus the better compression we can achieve.

 ## Lossy Compression